1989 World Series: Aftermath

-On the A's, players Mark McGwire and Jose Canseco would later play for other teams.
+On the Athletics, players Mark McGwire and Jose Canseco would later play for other teams.
 McGwire would be traded to the St. Louis Cardinals in 1997, where he would beat Roger Maris' single-season home run record in 1998 and retire as a Cardinal in 2001.
 Canseco was traded during the 1992 season to the Texas Rangers and after that bounced around from team to team including a return to Oakland in 1997.
 He would later win the 2000 World Series with the New York Yankees.
 Canseco retired in 2001 after a stint with the Chicago White Sox.
-Manager Tony La Russa remained with the A's until 1995, when he resigned to take the managerial position in St. Louis, where he again got the chance to manage McGwire.
+Manager Tony La Russa remained with the Athletics until 1995, when he resigned to take the managerial position in St. Louis, where he again got the chance to manage McGwire.
 La Russa would remain with the Cardinals through 2011 after having led the team to three World Series and two world championships.
 In 2021, he began a two-year stint as manager of the Chicago White Sox.

 Giants manager Roger Craig (affectionately known as "Humm Baby") was fired after the 1992 season and replaced by Dusty Baker, who managed the team to their next World Series.
 The final member of the 1989 team, Matt Williams, was traded to the Cleveland Indians after the 1996 season in a trade that brought future Giants star Jeff Kent to the team.
 Williams would eventually win a World Series as a member of the Arizona Diamondbacks in 2001, and retired in 2003.